 2. To what extent are you working with your local, state or tribal health agency.
 The City of Covington frequently coordinates and partners with the Kentucky DEP, the Kentucky Department of Health, and City and Kenton County Health Department on health issues and the protection of public health and the environment.
 During its previous U.S. EPA grant, the City worked with the Kentucky DEP, the Covington City Health Department and Kenton County Health Department and U.S. EPA Region IV as Phase I and II ESAs were conducted, during the development of subsurface investigation plans, and via remedial planning.
 The City has previously worked with Region IV and Kentucky DEP on several other brownfields projects through applications for the States Targeted Brownfields Assessment Funding.
-The City plans to continue these health organization partnerships during the cleanup, and redevelopment process of the DAS site to ensure the continued protection of public health.
+The City plans to continue these health organization partnerships during the assessment, cleanup, and redevelopment process of all sites to ensure the continued protection of public health.
 U.S. EPA and, when applicable, Kentucky DEP staff will also review environmental work plans to assure that they are adequate to identify and address public health and environmental risks.
 Information developed through grant implementation will be shared with the Kentucky DEP to maximize both the degree of coordination and the protection of public health and the environment.
 This level of coordination will ensure that public health and the environment are protected and compliance with all environmental laws is met.
-Remedial Action Plans will be conducted in a manner that encourages participation in the Kentucky Voluntary Environmental Remediation Program (VERP), a formalized voluntary cleanup program by which an applicant can enter into an agreed order with the Environmental and Public Protection Cabinet to obtain a covenant not to sue upon completion of an approved corrective action plan.
+Phase I and II ESAs and remedial action plans completed with U.S. EPA funds will enable application for cleanup funding and remediation.
+Depending on the development, Remedial Action Plans will be conducted in a manner that encourages participation in the Kentucky Voluntary Environmental Remediation Program (VERP), a formalized voluntary cleanup program by which an applicant can enter into an agreed order with the Environmental and Public Protection Cabinet to obtain a covenant not to sue upon completion of an approved corrective action plan.
 The program includes a strong public notification and public comment requirement.